JawherLabben/monitoringAlertingForMulti-cloudEnvironments/README.md

 Prometheus scrapes metrics from instrumented jobs, either directly or via an intermediary push gateway for short-lived jobs.
 It stores all scraped samples locally and runs rules over this data to either aggregate and record new time series from existing data or generate alerts.
 Grafana or other API consumers can be used to visualize the collected data.

+## create a virtual machine in the Azure cloud

+To create a virtual machine in the Azure cloud, follow these step-by-step instructions:

+Step 1: Sign in to the Azure Portal
+Go to the Azure portal website (portal.azure.com) and sign in using your Azure account credentials.

+Step 2: Navigate to the Virtual Machines service
+Once signed in, click on "Virtual Machines" in the left-hand sidebar or use the search bar at the top to find and select the "Virtual Machines" service.

+Step 3: Click on "Add" to create a new virtual machine On the Virtual Machines page, click on the "Add" button to start the process of creating a new virtual machine.

+Step 4: Select a base image
+In the Basics tab, you need to provide some initial information.
+Begin by selecting the subscription, resource group, and region where you want to create the virtual machine.

+Next, choose the desired base image for your virtual machine.
+Azure provides a variety of pre-configured images for different operating systems and applications.
+You can select an image from the Azure Marketplace or use your own custom image.

+Step 5: Provide instance details
+In this step, you'll need to specify the details for your virtual machine, such as the name, username, and password for the administrator account.
+Additionally, choose the appropriate size for your virtual machine based on the required CPU, memory, and disk configurations.

+Step 6: Configure networking
+Azure offers various networking options for virtual machines.
+You can choose to create a new virtual network or use an existing one.
+Configure the networking settings according to your requirements, including subnet, public IP address, network security groups, etc.

+Step 7: Configure management options
+In this step, you can configure additional management options for your virtual machine, such as monitoring, diagnostics, boot diagnostics, and availability sets (if applicable).
+Adjust these settings as needed based on your specific needs.

+Step 8: Review and create
+Review all the configuration details you have provided so far.
+If everything looks correct, click on the "Create" button to start the virtual machine creation process.
+Azure will now begin provisioning and deploying the virtual machine based on your specifications.

+Step 9: Access and manage the virtual machine
+Once the virtual machine creation process is complete, you can access and manage it through the Azure portal.
+From the Virtual Machines service, locate your newly created virtual machine and click on it to view its details, perform administrative tasks, and access the virtual machine remotely.

+## Create a virtual machine (EC2 instance) in the AWS cloud

+To create a virtual machine (EC2 instance) in the AWS cloud, follow these step-by-step instructions:

+Step 1: Sign in to the AWS Management Console
+Go to the AWS Management Console website (console.aws.amazon.com) and sign in using your AWS account credentials.

+Step 2: Navigate to the EC2 service
+Once signed in, you'll be on the AWS Management Console dashboard.
+Use the search bar at the top to find and select the "EC2" service or locate it under the "Compute" section.

+Step 3: Click on "Launch instance" to create a new EC2 instance On the EC2 Dashboard, click on the "Launch instance" button to start the process of creating a new virtual machine.

+Step 4: Select an Amazon Machine Image (AMI)
+In the "Choose an Amazon Machine Image (AMI)" step, you'll need to select the desired base image for your virtual machine.
+AWS provides a wide range of pre-configured images for various operating systems and applications.
+You can choose from the AWS Marketplace or use one of the AWS-provided AMIs.

+Step 5: Choose an instance type
+In this step, you'll need to select the instance type for your virtual machine.
+AWS offers a variety of instance types with different combinations of CPU, memory, storage, and networking capacity.
+Choose the instance type that best suits your requirements.

+Step 6: Configure instance details
+In this step, you can configure additional details for your instance.
+You can specify the number of instances to launch, configure network settings, assign a security group (firewall rules), and configure storage options.
+Adjust these settings based on your specific needs.

+Step 7: Add storage
+Configure the storage options for your virtual machine.
+You can choose the size and type of storage, such as Amazon Elastic Block Store (EBS) volumes.
+Adjust the settings based on your storage requirements.

+Step 8: Configure security groups
+In this step, you'll need to configure the security group settings for your virtual machine.
+A security group acts as a virtual firewall to control inbound and outbound traffic.
+Define the rules to allow access to the virtual machine based on your security requirements.

+Step 9: Review and launch
+Review all the configuration details you have provided so far.
+If everything looks correct, click on the "Launch" button to start the EC2 instance creation process.
+AWS will prompt you to select or create an SSH key pair that will be used for secure remote access to the virtual machine.

+Step 10: Access and manage the virtual machine
+Once the EC2 instance creation process is complete, you can access and manage it through the AWS Management Console.
+From the EC2 Dashboard, locate your newly created instance and use the provided public IP address or DNS name to remotely access the virtual machine.

 ## Install Prometheus